- Welcome Message

-All new teaching staff receive training on SEND as part of their induction programmes which take place weekly from September to March.
-In addition, we have whole school training sessions every Monday after school and Teaching and Learning with an SEND focus features regularly.
+All new teaching staff receive training on SEND as part of their induction programme which takes place weekly from September to March.
+In addition, we have whole school training sessions every Monday after school and Teaching and Learning with a SEND focus features regularly.
 Our Support for Learning Assistants have weekly training after school.
-We also have morning staff meetings in which we feature a ‘SEND spotlight’ that covers information on particular students or teaching and learning strategies.
+We also have morning staff meetings in which we feature a ‘SEND Spotlight’ that covers information on particular students or teaching and learning strategies.

 How do we check that students are making progress?

 Three times throughout the academic year, teachers complete assessment data for all students.
 Parents receive a ‘Creating Futures’ report which clearly indicates whether or not students are making progress towards targets.
 The SENCOs and Vice Principal analyse these reports to assess the effectiveness of interventions and to identify students who may need further support or interventions.
-Students with EHC Plans/statements will have regular reviews including an annual review where progress is reported to the Local Authority.
+Students with EHC Plans will have regular reviews including an annual review where progress is reported to the Local Authority.

-How accessible is the environment at The Mirfield Free Grammar and Sixth Form?
+How accessible is the environment at The Mirfield Free Grammar?

 Every effort is made to give equal access to all students and we work closely with parents, students and outside agencies to meet individual needs.
 There have been many recent improvements in recent years so that all parts of the Academy are accessible to wheelchairs.
 We also have modified seats, use of netbooks or laptops to record information and the use of ‘dyslexia friendly’ fonts and backgrounds for resources.